Skip to main content

 (A) The purpose of this rule is to allow selected inmates the opportunity to participate in programs in private industry and agriculture located outside of the department's institutions.

 (1) Definitions.
-As used in this chapter, the following terms shall mean:
+As used in this chapter:

 (a) "Institution" means any state penal institution, state prison, correctional or treatment facility which is under the jurisdiction and control of the Ohio department of rehabilitation and correction.